Rapscallions

 “Huh?”
 The St. Bernard rubbed her floppy ear where it had been pinched by Lt.
 Vonn’s tackle.

-Leslie Keller edged up to Lt.
+Leslie edged up to Lt.
 Unari and whispered to the black kitten, “Let me translate for you.”
 Then to the crowd of puppies and kittens, the Irish Setter woofed, “This egg is valuable and delicate, and if anyone breaks it, the teacher will be furious with them when he gets back.”

 Puppies grumbled, and kittens skewed their ears.
 But none of them messed with the egg.